john-b-edwards/NFLData.jl/docs/src/index.md

 ## Caching

 `NFLData.jl` relies on Julia's JIT compilation to speed up running large objects into memory.
-However, JIT compiliation does not persist across sessions.
-However, `NFLData.jl` uses `Scratch.jl` to cache the data objects referenced across sessions, so subsequent calls that reference the same data objects are faster even if the call comes from a different Julia session.
+However, JIT compiliation does not persist across sessions. `NFLData.jl` uses `Scratch.jl` to cache the data objects referenced across sessions, so subsequent calls that reference the same data objects are faster even if the call comes from a different Julia session.
 To learn more about this behavior, please visit the [Caching](caching.md) chapter of this docomentation.